 The GLONASS system provides navigation data and accurate time signals for terrestrial, maritime, air and space users.

-The system operates on the principle of passive triangulation.
+The system operates on the principle of passive trilateration.
 The GLONASS system user equipment measures the pseudo-ranges and radial pseudo-velocities from all visible satellites and receives information about the satellites’ ephemeris and clock parameters.
 On the basis of these data, the three coordinates of the user’s location and the three velocity vector constituents are calculated and user clock and frequency correction is made.
 Coordinate system PE-90 is used by GLONASS system.

 3 System description